DavidLastra8/Development-platform-project/README.md

 Audios and sound effects are now implemented

-Stomp on the boss to kill the boss, the boss can also kill you
+Stomp on the boss to kill the boss, the boss can also kill you ( 3 seconds cool down from each side )

 ## Assignment general info: